go4retro/tcpser/README.md

 For connect and answer, there are separate options for sending a file to the local serial connection (-c, -a) and the remote IP connection (-C, -A).

-If tcpser connects to a telnet service, tcpser will negotiate the connection using the telnet protocol.
+If tcpser connects to a telnet service, it will negotiate the connection using the telnet protocol.
 If telnet is detected, then tcpser will support RFC 856 (Telnet Binary Transmission), so that 8-bit file transfers will work correctly.